Domicile Rules and Inheritance Tax

-You can live in Spain for thirty years and own a house there, but if you were born in the UK and you keep a bank account or retain a small property in the UK, i.e. it can be clearly seen that you may intend to return to the UK to live, you are subject to UK Inheritance tax rules on death on worldwide assets.
+You can live in Spain for 30 years and own a house there, but if you were born in the UK and you keep a UK bank account or retain a small property in the UK, i.e. it can be clearly seen that you may intend to return to the UK to live, you are subject to UK Inheritance tax rules on death on worldwide assets.

 Domicile at Birth - your Domicile of Origin

 In England and Wales, you acquire your domicile from your father's domicile, although if you are illegitimate you take your mother's domicile.
 In Scotland, your domicile of origin is where you spend your childhood years living.